‘Whole hog’ lunch served to first responders

 People are also reading…

-Cooking started last night at 9 p.m., Anderson said.
+Cooking started Tuesday at 9 p.m., Anderson said.
 He and his cooking partners worked throughout the night, then got up early to finish the meal.